arcaptcha/arcaptcha-docs/versioned_docs/version-3.0.0/installation.md

-# arCAPTCHA v3
+# ARCaptcha v3

-arCAPTCHA v3 returns a score for each request without user friction.
+ARCaptcha v3 returns a score for each request without user friction.
 The score is based on interactions with your site and enables you to take an appropriate action for your site.
-Register arCAPTCHA v3 keys [here](https://arcaptcha.ir/).
+Register ARCaptcha v3 keys [here](https://arcaptcha.ir/).

-This page explains how to enable and customize arCAPTCHA v3 on your webpage.
+This page explains how to enable and customize ARCaptcha v3 on your webpage.

 ## Placement on your website

-arCAPTCHA v3 will never interrupt your users, so you can run it whenever you like without affecting conversion. arCAPTCHA works best when it has the most context about interactions with your site, which comes from seeing both legitimate and abusive behavior.
-For this reason, we recommend including arCAPTCHA verification on forms or actions as well as in the background of pages for analytics.
+ARCaptcha v3 will never interrupt your users, so you can run it whenever you like without affecting conversion.
+ARCaptcha works best when it has the most context about interactions with your site, which comes from seeing both legitimate and abusive behavior.
+For this reason, we recommend including ARCaptcha verification on forms or actions as well as in the background of pages for analytics.

 :::note
-Note: arCAPTCHA tokens expire after two minutes.
-If you're protecting an action with arCAPTCHA, make sure to call execute when the user takes the action rather than on page load.
+Note: ARCaptcha tokens expire after two minutes.
+If you're protecting an action with ARCaptcha, make sure to call execute when the user takes the action rather than on page load.
 :::

-You can execute arCAPTCHA on as many actions as you want on the same page.
+You can execute ARCaptcha on as many actions as you want on the same page.

 ## Automatically bind the challenge to a button

-The easiest method for using arCAPTCHA v3 on your page is to include the necessary JavaScript resource and add a few attributes to your html button.
+The easiest method for using ARCaptcha v3 on your page is to include the necessary JavaScript resource and add a few attributes to your html button.

 1. Load the JavaScript API.